aws-amplify/docs/docs/lib/project-setup/fragments/ios/use-existing-resources/use-existing-resources.md

 Create a file named `amplifyconfiguration.json` in your project’s main directory.
 At this point the contents of your `amplifyconfiguration.json` file can be an empty object, `{}`.

-For example, if the name of your project is *TestApp*, you will create the configuration file at the following location:
+For example, if the name of your project is *MyAmplifyApp*, you will create the configuration file in your main application directory, `MyAmplifyApp/amplifyconfiguration.json`, as follows:

 ![GSA](~/images/project-setup/1_useExistingResources.png)